annethereshewent/nds-plus/README.md

 ## Getting Started

-### Windows Users

 Extract the zip to a directory of your choice and open the executable from either the command line or GUI.
-The command line accepts the following arguments: `.\nds-plus.exe <path to rom file> [--start-bios]`
+The command line accepts the following arguments for Windows: `.\nds-plus.exe <path to rom file> [--start-bios]`

+For MacOS, use `./nds-plus <path to rom file> [--start-bios]`

-The `--start-bios` argument will boot up the firmware instead of performing a direct boot.
+The optional `--start-bios` argument will boot up the firmware instead of performing a direct boot.
 In order to use the firmware, you will need to provide your own firmware and bios files.

-Please see the section below on how to use your own files.

-### Mac Users

-Simply extract the zip and open the .app file and everything should work out of the box.
-Please see section "Using your own binary files" for how to use your own provided binary files.

-To open from the command line, simply run `./NDS\ Plus.app/Contents/MacOS/nds-plus <path to rom file> [--start-bios]`.
+Simply copy the bios files to the root path of the app, and make sure they are named "bios7.bin", "bios9.bin", and "firmware.bin" for the bioses and firmware respectively.

 ### Web Client